 Taiwan - Economy

-Taiwan also currently has the sixth-largest foreign exchange reserves in the world, with US$419 billion as of March 2014.
+Taiwan’s economy had grown every year since a 2009 recession that tracked much of the world into decline after the global financial crisis.
+Taiwan had the sixth-largest foreign exchange reserves in the world, with US$419 billion as of March 2014.
 In 2013, Taiwan had an estimated per capita GDP of $20,958.
 Overall, Taiwan is the United States’ 11th largest trading partner and 15th largest export market.
 To put these numbers into perspective, U.S. trade with Taiwan is greater than with India.

 Through decades of hard work and sound economic management, Taiwan has transformed itself from an underdeveloped, agricultural island to an economic power that is a leading producer of high-technology goods.
 In the 1960s, foreign investment in Taiwan helped introduce modern, labor-intensive technology to the island, and Taiwan became a major exporter of labor-intensive products.